1NEGROUP/CryptoShop/README.txt

 2nd Goal is to make this Itch.io like as possible and OpenSource No matter What.

 That about all I Have right now so I would love some ideas from the rest of you.

+This is where the Scripts are Located - https://github.com/1NEGROUP/CryptoShop/tree/main/Assets/Web3Unity/Scripts